webix-hub/docs/data/api/refs/ui.querybuilder_methods.md

 - api/link/ui.querybuilder_removeview.md - removes the specified view of a layout-like component
 - api/link/ui.querybuilder_resize.md - adjusts the view to a new size
 - api/link/ui.querybuilder_resizechildren.md - resizes all children of the called component
-- api/ui.querybuilder_setfilters.md - sets an array of filtering objects
+- api/ui.querybuilder_setfilters.md - sets an array of filter objects
-- api/ui.querybuilder_setvalue.md - sets a value for Query Builder as an array of rules and fields for filtering.
-Please, see the details
+- api/ui.querybuilder_setvalue.md - sets a value for Query Builder as an array of rules and fields for filtering
 - api/link/ui.querybuilder_show.md - makes the component visible
 - api/link/ui.querybuilder_showbatch.md - makes visible those elements which parameter 'batch' is set to the specified name
 - api/link/ui.querybuilder_unbind.md - breaks "bind" link